-Aluminium also commonly known as Aluminum is a recyclable metal that is lightweight, strong, great formability, weldablility and conductive.
+Aluminium, also commonly known as "Aluminum" is a recyclable metal that is lightweight, strong, has great formability, weldablility and is conductive.

 It is inexpensive and will not rust; this natural resource will never ever run out as 8% of the earth’s crust is made up of it.
 Aluminium is the most commonly occurring metallic element on earth.
 We stock Aluminium in a variety of forms ranging from Sheet , plate, coil and extrusions making it useful for a wide variety of applications.
 The density of aluminium is 2.71 and its melting point is 660 degrees Celsius.
 In contrast to iron, aluminium oxide is the same size as aluminium.
 Instead of forming rust, the oxide forms a protective layer.
 The typical alloying elements are copper, magnesium, manganese, silicon and Zinc.